Try/OpenGothic/README.md

 ## How to play
 ### Windows
-1. If not already done install Gothic.
-OpenGothic comes with auto-path detection if your Gothic files are in a common path.
+1. If not already done, install Gothic 2.
+OpenGothic comes with automatic path detection if your Gothic files are in a common path.
     * "C:\Program Files (x86)\JoWooD\Gothic II"
     * "C:\Gothic II"
     * "C:\Program Files (x86)\Steam\steamapps\common\Gothic II"
-2. Download OpenGothic and extract into a folder of your choice.
+2. Download OpenGothic and extract it into a folder of your choice.
 Available options are:
     * A [Pre-Release](https://github.com/Try/opengothic/releases/latest) (recommended)
     * Alternatively a recent test build from [CI](https://ci.appveyor.com/project/Try/opengothic/history?branch=master)
 3. Run `Gothic2Notr.exe`.

-   If nothing happens check `log.txt` and look for the line `invalid gothic path`.
-In this case OpenGothic fails to find your Gothic installation and you have to explicitly specify its location via `-g` paramter.
+   If nothing happens, check `log.txt` and look for the line `invalid gothic path`.
+In this case OpenGothic fails to find your Gothic installation and you have to explicitly specify its location via `-g` parameter.
 Either you create a shortcut to `Gothic2Notr.exe` and change the target line in Properties to e.g.

    `Gothic2Notr.exe -g "C:\Program Files (x86)\Steam\steamapps\common\Gothic II"`

    or you can edit `Gothic2Notr.bat` and run this file instead.

 ### Linux
-1. If not already done install Gothic via Wine/Proton or copy the game files from a Windows installation.
+1. If not already done, install Gothic 2 via Wine/Proton or copy the game files from a Windows installation.
 2. You can download a build from [CI](https://ci.appveyor.com/project/Try/opengothic/history?branch=master) and extract into a folder of your choice.
-Alternatively OpenGothic can be built manually.
-For Arch the [AUR](https://aur.archlinux.org/packages/opengothic) provides a 3rd party package.
+Alternatively, OpenGothic can be built manually.
+For Arch the [AUR](https://aur.archlinux.org/packages/opengothic) provides a third-party package.

-3. Run `Gothic2Notr.sh -g "~/PlayOnLinux's virtual drives/Gothic2_gog/drive_c/Gothic II"` (example path, use path to your Gothic installation instead)
+3. Run `Gothic2Notr.sh -g "~/PlayOnLinux's virtual drives/Gothic2_gog/drive_c/Gothic II"` (example path, use the path to your Gothic 2 installation instead)

    You can edit `Gothic2Notr.sh` and change the line `exec "$DIR/Gothic2Notr" "$@"` to

    `exec "$DIR/Gothic2Notr" "$@" -g "~/PlayOnLinux's virtual drives/Gothic2_gog/drive_c/Gothic II"`

-   to not have to enter path manually every time.
+   to not have to enter the path manually every time.
 Then run `Gothic2Notr.sh` without arguments to start.

 ### MacOS
-1. If not already done install Gothic.
-Instructions how to obtain the game files can be found [here](https://macsourceports.com/faq#getgamedata).
-OpenGothic comes with auto-path detection if your Gothic files are in `"~/Library/Application Support/OpenGothic"`.
+1. If not already done, install Gothic 2.
+Instructions on how to obtain the game files can be found [here](https://macsourceports.com/faq#getgamedata).
+OpenGothic comes with automatic path detection if your Gothic files are in `"~/Library/Application Support/OpenGothic"`.
 2. Download a build from [Mac Source Ports](https://macsourceports.com/game/gothic2) and follow the installation instructions given there.
-   Alternatively recent test builds are available from [CI](https://ci.appveyor.com/project/Try/opengothic/history?branch=master) that can be extracted into a folder of your choice.
+   Alternatively, recent test builds are available from [CI](https://ci.appveyor.com/project/Try/opengothic/history?branch=master) and can be extracted into a folder of your choice.
 You can compile a fresh build as well.
 3. Run `Gothic2Notr.sh`

-   If OpenGothic fails to find your Gothic files you have to explicitly specify its location via `-g` parameter.
+   If OpenGothic fails to find your Gothic 2 files, you have to explicitly specify its location via `-g` parameter.
-   Change the line `exec "$DIR/Gothic2Notr" "$@"` to reflect your Gothic path e.g.
+   Change the line `exec "$DIR/Gothic2Notr" "$@"` to reflect your Gothic 2 path e.g.

    `exec "$DIR/Gothic2Notr" "$@" -g "~/PlayOnLinux's virtual drives/Gothic2_gog/drive_c/Gothic II"`

 ---
 ### Modifications
 Mods can be installed as usual.
-Provide the `modfile.ini` to OpenGothic via `-game:` parameter to play.
+Provide the `modfile.ini` to OpenGothic via the `-game:` parameter to play.
 Example:

 `Gothic2Notr.exe -game:Karibik.ini`